afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 Welcome back!

-[Last time][1], we created an application that integrated Google Maps directly into MEAN stack code.
+[Last time][1], we created an application that integrated Google Maps directly into the MEAN stack.
 The app provided us a panel to create users, tag their location based on latitude and longitude, and validate their whereabouts using HTML5 geolocation.

 As of this writing, over 150 users have added themselves to our [demo map][2], with diverse locations strewn from San Francisco to Melbourne -- which is already pretty cool when you think about it!

 ![1-MapCurrent][3]

 Today, we'll be taking our work a step further by adding a new control panel that allows us to filter users based on a variety of fields.
 The final product will allow us to query our map based on gender, age, favorite language, proximity, and whether a user's location has been HTML5 verified.
-Additionally, this tutorial will also give us a nice opportunity to discuss some of MongoDB's geospatial query tools.
+Additionally, this tutorial will give us an opportunity to introduce some of MongoDB's geospatial query tools.

 As you follow along, feel encouraged to grab the [source code][4].
 Also, if you're joining us for the first time, you can download the code from [Part I using this link][5].